 Beginner’s Guide to Power Meters

-Please note that since this guide is geared towards cyclists that are new to power, our goal is to hit all the important points, without going too deep into the weeds.
-After reading this guide, if you want to take your knowledge to the next level, great.
-Check out our Power Central where we have loads of power meter related content and resources.
+Please note that this guide is geared towards cyclists that are new to power.
+Our goal here is to hit all the important points, without going too deep into the weeds.
+After reading this guide, if you want to take your knowledge to the next level, we recommend you check out our Power Central.
+We have loads of power meter related content and resources there.
 Ok, let’s get started!

 You can click on any topic above to jump straight there.